-Gulf South Disability Lawyers was founded in South Louisiana by George Lato and Dominick “Rusty” Bianca in order to serve Disabled Workers in the Gulf South region.
-We are dedicated to helping you navigate the bureaucracy of the Social Security Administration, to get the benefits you deserve.
+Gulf South Disability Lawyers was founded in order to serve the Disabled Workers in the Gulf South region, including Louisiana, Mississippi, Alabama and Florida.
+We are dedicated to helping you navigate the bureaucracy of the Social Security Administration, to help get the benefits you deserve.

 Title II Claims are also known as a Social Security Disability (SSD) or Social Security Disability Insurance (SSDI) claim.
 In order to qualify for a Title II claim, you must meet the insured status requirements of the Social Security act.
 In other words, you must have worked and paid into the social security system for a set amount of time based on your age at the time of the onset of your disability.
 Title XVI Claims are also known as a Supplemental Security Income Claims or SSI.
 You need not ever work to qualify.
 However, in order to qualify for a Title XVI claim, if you are single, you can not have assets worth over $2000, and if you are married, you can not have assets worth over $3000.Learn More